Renormalon cancellation and linear power correction to threshold-like asymptotics of space-like parton correlators: Linear renormalon of the heavy-light Sudakov hard kernel

 Here, $H_n=\sum_{k=1}^n\frac{1}{k}$ is the $n$th harmonic number.
 They are all special examples of the second Stirling numbers $n!S(j+1,n+1)$ and we collect useful formulas for them in Appendix~\ref{sec:stirling}.
 Given these, the partially renormalized bubble chain reads

-Now, using the regular Taylor expansion of $G(\epsilon,s)$ at $\epsilon=0$
+Now, using the regular Taylor expansion of $V(\epsilon,s)$ at $\epsilon=0$

-where $G_j(s)$ are regular at $s=0$, the fully renormalized result in $\overline{\rm MS}$ scheme reads
+where $V_j(s)$ are regular at $s=0$, the fully renormalized result in $\overline{\rm MS}$ scheme reads

-Now, since $G(\epsilon,0)$ and $\frac{d}{ds}G(\epsilon,s)|_{s=0}$ are analytic functions in the neighborhood of $\epsilon=0$, the first two terms are Borel summable.
-On the other hand, the last term contains renormalon ambiguity.
+Now, since $V(\epsilon,0)$ and $\frac{d}{ds}V(\epsilon,s)|_{s=0}$ are analytic functions in the neighborhood of $\epsilon=0$, the first two terms are Borel summable.
+On the other hand, the last term contains renormalon ambiguity due to the pole of $V_0(s)$ at $s=\frac{1}{2}$.
 One can see that it is the sub-divergence subtraction that introduces the factorial growth, explaining the name for ``renormalon''.

 Given the full results for the bubble chain, as a by-product, we can check that they indeed satisfy the RGE in the large $\beta_0$ limit and extract all the anomalous dimensions.
-The hard kernel in bubble chain approximation is the sum of all order perturbation series
+More precisely, we consider the exponentiation of the bubble chain diagrams (in the large $\beta_0$ or large $n_f$ expansion, exponentiation or not makes no difference up to ${\cal O}(\frac{1}{n_f})$)

 From the above, the scale $\mu$ dependence reads